 Increasing understanding of the mind-body connection has led to the development of effective medical treatments for a variety of mental health conditions that have a biological component.
 Limited psychiatric services, including evaluation, diagnosis and treatment, are provided to assist in the overall healing process.

-The Counseling and Consultation Service team has four board eligible, or board-certified, psychiatrists onsite providing services.
-A small amount of psychiatric services are provided by physicians completing their psychiatry residency under the supervision of one of our psychiatrists.
+The Counseling and Consultation Service has one board-certified, psychiatrist onsite to provide time limited services.
+A small amount of psychiatric services are provided by physicians completing their psychiatry residency under the supervision of our primary psychiatrist.